Nexosis/nexosis.github.io/_guides/column-metadata.md

 #### Whenever you request a [Forecast session](forecasting-walkthrough) or an [Impact Analysis session](impact-analysis) from the Nexosis API, you ask for that forecast to come back in a certain `resultInterval`.
 That interval is something like `hour`, `day`, `week`, etc.

-When you request a one of these sessions, the Nexosis API goes through the following process against your data to prepare it for the Session:
+When you request one of these sessions, the Nexosis API goes through the following process against your data to prepare it for the Session:

 - Loads your data from its source DataSet
 - Orders the data according to the column with the role `timestamp`